tianocore-docs/edk2-TemplateSpecification/chapter3.md

 <!--- @file
-  Summary
+  Third Chapter of EDK II Template Specification

-  Copyright (c) 2007-2020, Intel Corporation.
+  Copyright (c) 2020, Intel Corporation.
 All rights reserved.<BR>

   Redistribution and use in source (original document form) and 'compiled' forms (converted to PDF, epub, HTML and other formats) with or without